ofemiashiru/CI_MS4_ASHTECHS/README.md

 ## Features

 ### Logo Navigation and Search bar

 - Navigation and Logo remains consistent on each page
 - Navigation and search bar are fully responsive and collapse when window is resized
-- Navigation allows users to easily navigate the site and search bar allows users to search movies (User story 10)
+- Navigation allows users to easily navigate the site and search bar allows users to search products (User story 10)
 - Logo in Navigation takes user back to the main page

 <p>Nav on Desktop, tablet and mobile</p>